dgparent/Second-Brain-Foundation/docs/05-research/market-research/reddit-post-workshop.md

 Edit: Really appreciating the honest feedback - both positive and critical.

 **Main concerns I'm hearing:**
-1. "This is just Obsidian + plugins" → Fair point.
+1. "This is just Obsidian + modules" → Fair point.
 I need to clarify the differentiation.
 2. "Privacy and AI don't mix" → This is exactly why local AI support is critical.
 3. "I don't have this problem" → Good to know!
 Helps me understand market size.

 **What I'm learning:**
 - Privacy control resonates with ~30% of you
-- Plugin approach > desktop app (faster adoption)
+- module approach > desktop app (faster adoption)
 - Pricing sensitivity is real ($7/mo feels right)

 I'll update the landing page based on this feedback.
 Keep it coming!